 Lean manufacturing is about companies embracing change to reduce waste in how they produce a product or service.
 It engages and empowers employees to develop and implement ideas and requires a culture of continuous improvement.
 Making this change is cultural, and necessary for any company to survive, but it is incredibly difficult.
 Companies that adopt "Lean and Green Manufacturing" are embracing the environment at the same time embracing change itself, and starting down a path towards more efficient processes, less waste of all kinds, and empowered innovative employees.
 Going Green can be a tremendous motivator for Lean, and going Lean will become much easier if you connect it to going Green.

 8 Step Guide for going Lean and Green

-1. Know what Lean and Green really means.
-It is a process where you use more eco-friendly processes and products that help reduce or eliminate the 7 wastes in Manufacturing processes plus the 8 wastes of Environmental.
+- Know what Lean and Green really means.
+It is a process where you use more eco-friendly processes and products that help reduce or eliminate the seven wastes in manufacturing processes plus the eight wastes of environmental.

-3. Conduct operations in compliance with all relevant legislation & other requirements as a minimum condition.
+- Conduct operations in compliance with all relevant legislation and other requirements as a minimum condition.

-4. Consult and communicate regularly with employees about Lean Environmental Health & Safety (LEH&S) issues, improvements and about individual responsibilities.
+- Consult and communicate regularly with employees about Lean Environmental Health and Safety (LEH&S) issues, improvements and about individual responsibilities.